The promise of Maxime Bernier that, like his book of the same title, has never come to be.

 Indeed, this was “doing politics differently” for Bernier.
 He lost his seat to Richard Lehoux, a dairy farmer and big fan of supply management, the very system Bernier had previously rejected.
 Bernier was next seen in the summer of 2021 frothing about vaccines, having been arrested by the RCMP earlier in the year for violating public health laws.

-One might wonder what the anti-milk man will deliver next.
+One can only wonder what the anti-milk man will deliver next.

 See More Parli